oracle-livelabs/security/autonomous-db/dbvault/dbvault_may2024.md

 ## Task 2: Demonstrate Separation of Duties (SoD)

-In Oracle Autonomous Database, the `ADMIN` user has all privileges, including the privileges required to administer Database Vault security policies.
-In real life, you may wish to separate security administration, user administration, and database administration into different accounts.
-From now you will use a DBA account instead of `ADMIN` user because in production that's what you must do.
+In Oracle Autonomous Database, the `ADMIN` user has a significant number of very important system and object privileges, including the privileges required to administer Database Vault security policies.
+Oracle recommends separating security administration, user administration, and database administration into different **named accounts**.
+From now on, you will use a named account instead of `ADMIN` user.
+By using a named account, with the appropriate privileges, you know **who** performed the action as the only person who should have the `DBA_DEBRA` account password is Debra.

 In the "Prepare your environment" step you created the user `DBA_DEBRA`.
-This user has the `DBA` role on the Autonomous DB
+This user has the `PDB_DBA`, the DBA role in an Oracle Autonomous Database.

 1. To demonstrate the effects of the DB Vault separtion of duties (SoD) on a DBA account, open the SQL Worksheet as the **`DBA_DEBRA`** database user.